 Loading chart ...

 The sound quality of the HyperX Cloud III is the area where it comes up the shortest.
-The frequency response we measured plugging the headset in directly using the 3.5mm headset connection deviates a lot from our headphone preference curve.
+We measured the frequency response by plugging the headset in directly using the 3.5mm headset connection deviates a lot from our headphone preference curve.
 There’s a noticeable lack of sub-bass, as well as a few peaks and troughs in the high end that negatively color the sound of the playback.
 This is not an ideal headset for listening to music.
 I found it just doesn’t sound quite right to my ears.
 For example, listening to the song “Radio Capital” by La Vida Bohème, I notice that the hi-hats, particularly, sound far more hissy than I’m used to.

 For playing games, everything from the beats of Lumines to the gunfire of Halo 3 is still enjoyable, though.
 The included USB dongle applies some EQ to the sound, reducing the low mids and some of the high end by a few decibels, but it doesn’t do enough to drastically improve the sound.
 The USB dongle also enables the DTS Headphone:X surround sound feature.
 While I have yet to be impressed by headphone-based spatial audio solutions, it’s available here for people who want to try it.